yarahisham/Trello_CaseStudy-Marketing_Research/README.md

   - Interview Questions.
   - Interview Persona 1.
   - Interview Persona 2.
-  - What are the results and recommendation of the interview?
+  - What are the results and recommendations of the interview?
   - How will Trello be marketed to Moms?

 ## Knowledge Officer Robric